Addicticks/httpsupload/README.md

 * Java's `HttpURLConnection/HttpsURLConnection` will normally do internal buffering of the request being sent.
 If the file being uploaded is large this means that Java will try to buffer all of the file in memory.
-This class avoids this by streaming the file contents to the server and therefore infinitely large files to be uploaded without causing an out-of-memory error in the JVM.
+This class avoids this by streaming the file contents to the server and therefore allows infinitely large files to be uploaded without causing an out-of-memory error in the JVM.

 * Support for explicitly setting network proxy.
 This is implemented without